REGION_ID is an abbreviated code that Google assigns

 If you have completed all the previous steps in this guide, skip this section.
 Otherwise, complete one of the following:

-If you already have a GCP project, you can continue by downloading a copy of the web service:
+If you already have a Cloud project, you can continue by downloading a copy of the web service:

 Download the sample application repository using Git: